Ring-tailed lemur: Anatomy and physiology

 Unlike most diurnal primates, but like all strepsirrhine primates, the ring-tailed lemur has a tapetum lucidum, or reflective layer behind the retina of the eye, that enhances night vision.
 The tapetum is highly visible in this species because the pigmentation of the ocular fundus (back surface of the eye), which is present in—but varies between—all lemurs, is very spotty.
 The ring-tailed lemur also has a rudimentary foveal depression on the retina.
 Another shared characteristic with the other strepsirrhine primates is the rhinarium, a moist, naked, glandular nose supported by the upper jaw and protruding beyond the chin.
 The rhinarium continues down where it divides the upper lip.
 The upper lip is attached to the premaxilla, preventing the lip from protruding and thus requiring the lemur to lap water rather than using suction.

 The skin of the ring-tailed lemur is dark gray or black in color, even in places where the fur is white.
 It is exposed on the nose, palms, soles, eyelids, lips, and genitalia.
 The skin is smooth, but the leathery texture of the hands and feet facilitate terrestrial movement.
 The anus, located at the joint of the tail, is covered when the tail is lowered.
 The area around the anus (circumanal area) and the perineum are covered in fur.
 In males, the scrotum lacks fur, is covered in small, horny spines, and the two sacs of the scrotum are divided.
 The penis is nearly cylindrical in shape and is covered in small spines, as well as having two pairs of larger spines on both sides.
 Males have a relatively small baculum (penis bone) compared to their size.
 The scrotum, penis, and prepuce are usually coated with a foul-smelling secretion.
-Females have a thick, elongated clitoris that protrudes from the labia of the vulva.
+Females have a vulva with a thick, elongated clitoris that protrudes from the labia.
 The opening of the urethra is closer to the clitoris than the vagina, forming a "drip tip".